 Sara Fain, Esq.

 Sara Fain served as Executive Director of the Everglades Law Center from 2010-2014.
-She moved to the San Francisco area in 2014, where she currently heads Greenbelt Alliance’s campaigns and programs to safeguard the Bay Area’s natural and working lands.
+She moved to the San Francisco area in 2014, where she currently works as an immigration attorney with the International Institute of the Bay Area.
 In addition to her time as our Executive Director, she also served as Program Manager for the National Parks Conservation Association from 2005-2010.
 Sara received a joint JD/MA, magna cum laude, from the University of Miami, with a focus on coastal and ocean law and policy.

 Mrs. Durst is an environmental activist.
 Born in Denmark, she spent part of her childhood on her grandparents’ self-sustaining farm.
 Her parents worked in landscapes and the flower industry.
 Mrs. Durst traveled all over Europe with her father studying plant growth, and earth conditions in the wild and in nurseries.
 At 21, she moved to New York City for a job at Columbia Presbyterian Hospital as a lab technician in cancer research program for melanomas.
 She married Douglas Durst in 1967, and they have three children.
 Along with her husband, Mrs. Durst founded one of New York’s largest certified organic farms – McEnroe Organic.
 The farm has been in operation for more than 30 years, has a large teaching facility and focuses not only on sustainability and organic growing but also the importance of the environment and the wildlife within it.
 She previously was a board member of the Nature Conservancy and the Audubon Society.
 Mrs. Durst has been coming with her family and horses to Wellington, Florida, for the past 35 years.
 After her horses were retired, she moved to Palm Beach where she now is involved in the coalition for the protection of the wildlife in our unique inlet and lagoon communities.